Round Rock High School Orchestra

 Solo

-• Where can I buy my solo?
-Here
+- Where can I buy my solo?
+(Yes, you need an original to perform at Solo and Ensemble) Here

-• Perform on the Pre-UIL Solo and Ensemble Recital on Wednesday, January 25th at 6:30 in the Orchestra Room (not required but a great idea).
+- Perform on the Pre-UIL Solo and Ensemble Recital on Wednesday, January 22nd at 6 or 7pm in the Orchestra Room (not required but a great idea).
 Practice bowing and announcing yourself and the piece you are performing with the composer's name accurately.

 Ensemble

-• Perform on the Pre-UIL Solo and Ensemble Recital on Wednesday, January 25th at 6:30 in the Orchestra Room (not required but a great idea).
+- Perform on the Pre-UIL Solo and Ensemble Recital on Wednesday, 22nd at 6 or 7pm in the Orchestra Room (not required but a great idea).
 Practice bowing and announcing yourselves and the piece you are performing with the composer's name accurately.

 Resources